Lead Trial Attorney, Donald J. Masten, L.L.C.

 The LL.M. program is a unique hybrid between flexible, online learning and intensive, on-campus learning.
 Two-thirds of the content is provided online for scheduling flexibility.
-The remaining coursework takes place in three intensive one-week segments on campus (during January, May, and November), working extensively with nationally recognized experts.
+The remaining coursework takes place in three intensive one-week segments on campus, working extensively with nationally recognized experts.

 How much time should I budget each week for Baylor Law's Executive LL.M. in Litigation Management program?